 One of the more creative aspects of this whole project was the designing the aircraft to to take advantage of the positive aspect of all of the current Federal Aviation Regulations.

 By building an aircraft to take advantage of these regulations we can significantly reduce the economic impact on its operator.

 NO….
 Multi-engine rating required.

-FAA regulations do not require a pilot to possess a multi engine rating when flying a single place experimental aircraft.
+FAA regulations do not require a pilot to possess a multi engine rating when flying a single place multi engine experimental aircraft.
 Recently we have been nailing down the regulations that apply to gliders and the FAA has concurred that there are no regulations requiring the possession of a multi-engine rating to fly a multi-engine glider even when used in the carriage of a passenger.
 However, Flying passengers in a glider will require a glider rating.
 If the aircraft is certified as a Experimetal Amature Built “Airplane” it would require Private Pilot Certificate to Fly.
 And a Muiti Engine Rating would be required to carry passengers if certified as an (EAB) airplane.

 NO….
 Glider Rating required.